Skip to main content

 For DAWs that do not support ARA, the only big difference is that you must first capture/record the audio into Prism before it can analyze it.

 Prism is added to a track just like a normal audio effect plugin.
-Typically, you will add it as in Insert on the track or mixer section.
+Typically, you will add it as in Insert on the audio track.

 Capturing Audio (Non-ARA)